 Non-current assets are classified as held for sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use and a sale is considered highly probable.
-They are measured at the lower of their carrying amount and fair value less costs to sell, except for assets such as deferred tax assets, assets arising from employee benefits, financial assets and contractual rights under insurance contracts, which are specifically exempt from this requirement.

-An impairment loss is recognised for any initial or subsequent write-down of the asset to fair value less costs to sell.
+They are measured at the lower of their carrying amount and fair value less costs to sell, except for assets such as deferred tax assets, assets arising from employee benefits. financial assets and contractual rights under insurance contracts, which are specifically exempt from this An impairment loss is recognised for any initial or subsequent write-down of the asset to fair value less costs to sell.
 A gain is recognised for any subsequent increases in fair value less costs to sell of an asset, but not in excess of any cumulative impairment loss previously recognised.
-A gain or loss not previously recognised by the date of the sale of the non-current asset is recognised at the date of de-recognition.

-Non-current assets are not depreciated or amortised while they are classified as held for sale.
+A gain or loss not previously recognised by the date of the sale of the non-current Non-current assets are not depreciated or amortised while they are classified as held for sale.